Cpreet/suchaye-mvp/docs/suchaye-copy-pack.md

 > Suchaye is a small, homegrown studio built around the idea that the objects we live with should feel personal.
 It started with a single worktable, a handful of tools, and the urge to make things slowly — by hand, in small quantities, and with attention to the tiniest details.
 >
-> Every earring, pendant and candle is designed by Vibhuti and crafted in small batches.
+> Every earring, pendant, candle, and bag is designed by Vibhuti and crafted in small batches.
 No mass production, no rush.
 Just honest materials, considered forms, and scents that feel familiar in the best way.
 >
-> When you choose Suchaye, you’re supporting a slower way of making: one that honours time, touch and the quiet joy of a well-made object.
+> When you choose Suchaye, you're supporting a slower way of making: one that honours time, touch and the quiet joy of a well-made object.

 You can optionally add a small “Made in [City/Region]” line at the end.

 ---

-## 7. Contact Page (`/contact`)
+## 8. Contact Page (`/contact`)

 **Heading:**
 We’d Love to Hear From You